Here are a few key things to help prepare you and your pet for hurricane season:

 -A pet first aid kit is a necessity year-round, but especially during hurricane season.

--Pack up an emergency travel kit for your pet in case of evacuation, with an extra identification tag, collar, and leash, food & water bowls, litter & trays for cats, disposable garbage bags for messes, disinfectant, food, bottled water, medications, a flashlight, a blanket, photos of your pet, and a travel crate/kennel if you have one.
+-Pack up an emergency travel kit for your pet in case of evacuation, with an extra identification tag, collar, and leash, food & water bowls, litter & trays for cats, disposable garbage bags for messes, disinfectant, food, bottled water, medications, a flashlight, a blanket, photos of your pet, their microchip number and a travel crate/kennel if you have one.
 Be sure to change out food and medication after they've been in your kit for a while!

 -Plan ahead!
 Arrange a safe haven (a boarding kennel, motels or a friend/relative out of the area, etc.) for your pet if evacuation is necessary.
 Not all disaster shelters accept pets, so keep this in mind when planning your evacuation.
+Most require owners to bring their own crates for their pets.

 Remember: if it's not safe for you, it's not safe for your pet!
 Please don't leave your pet behind.